detyse/LabelV/README.md

 ## Features

 - Fast video loading with minimal memory footprint
-- Frame-by-frame navigation and playback
+- Frame-by-frame navigation and playback with adjustable speed
 - Timeline visualization with zooming support
 - Create, edit, and delete labels for time periods in videos
 - Support for overlapping labels with multi-track display